Updated on June 2023 by Sharon Lewis.

 10. GlaxoSmithKline (GSK)

 Last on our list is the pharmaceutical and biotechnology company GlaxoSmithKline (GSK).
 The company was formed in 2000 through the merger of SmithKline Beecham and Glaxo Wellcome, today being the tenth largest pharmaceutical company in the world.
-Over the past few months, GSK’s market cap has fallen substantially, nearly halving in this time and nearly falling off of our list.
+Since 2022, GSK’s market cap has fallen substantially due to a lawsuit over its heartburn drug Zantac, losing around 40% from a peak of $118 billion in 2022.

 GSK’s research led it to be the producer of the first malaria vaccine, which it stated it would sell at just 5% above costs in 2014.
-The company has also produced multiple other products that are listed in the World Health Organization’s List of Essential Medicines, showing its success.
+The company has also produced multiple other products that are listed in the World Health Organization’s List of Essential Medicines.

 Along with these successes, GSK has also been involved in controversy, mainly in 2012 when they pled guilty to multiple charges about their practices and drugs that led to them paying a $3 billion settlement.
 This is the largest settlement by a drug company and the largest healthcare fraud case in the US to this day.